Albi-10git/DevSphere/README.md

-# Fitness Landing Page Projects
+# FitSync and Apex Fitness Websites

 This workspace contains two fitness landing page prototypes built with static HTML and CSS styling.